Outrage as Parkland father violently arrested on Capitol Hill after hearing protest

 “If they’re trying to overthrow the government they ought to be held to the same standard,” the Democrat said.
 “But I think they’re trying to express their views.”

 Mr Fallon then snapped that Mr Cicilline was “out of line.”
 Following another interruption, Mr Fallon directed Capitol officers present to remove first Ms Oliver, then Mr Oliver.
-He reminded those present of House rule 11, which provides that the chair may punish breaches of decorum with censure and exclusion from the hearing.
+Around noon, Mr Oliver was arrested pursuant to D.C.
+Code §22-1307 for crowding, obstructing, or incommoding.

+In videos, including one posted to Mr Frost’s Twitter account, Mr Oliver is seen being pinned to the ground by multiple Capitol officers in a hallway.
+The scene attracted a crowd, which at one point broke into a loud chant of “He’s not violent” directed at the police.

+In another video, Ms Oliver can be heard demanding the police “let my husband go.”

 “The Chair should’ve given a warning,” Mr Frost wrote.
 “He completely escalated the situation.”